daneski13/My-OSSU/README.md

 [![Open Source Society University - Computer Science](https://img.shields.io/badge/OSSU-computer--science-blue.svg)](https://github.com/ossu/computer-science)

-This repository contains my OSSU computer science degree progress and plan.
+This repository is a way for me to organize my progress and plan.

 The [OSSU curriculum](https://github.com/ossu/computer-science) is a complete and self-paced education in computer science that adheres to the [degree requirements](https://www.acm.org/binaries/content/assets/education/cs2013_web_final.pdf) of an undergraduate computer science major.
 The curriculum uses course materials from major universities worldwide such as MIT, Stanford, The University of British Columbia, UC Davis, and the Hebrew University of Jerusalem.